wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 ![scientific progress](https://raw.githubusercontent.com/wd15/diffusion-workshop-2014/94733caf39782e4f905b744e99bd9aac498344cb/images/workflow.png)

-In many ways, the last two stages of this process are quite easy to make reproducible assuming one can access the simulation output data (another story).
-Version control helps with all these stages, but is especially useful during the development stage.
-Presumably there is no need to capture much provenance data during the prototyping and development stage.
-There is no real need for these stages to be formally reproducible.
-The simulation stage is where current practices really need to be improved.
+As a general rule, it is easier to reproduce the final two stages of this process than the first three assuming the simulation output data is readily available.
+The use of version control may help with general workflow and aid reproduction during all of these stages, but it is most useful during the development stage.
+Presumably it is difficult to capture much provenance data during the prototyping and development stages.
+Moreover, there is no real need for these stages to be formally reproducible.
+In my opinion, the simulation stage is where current practices really need to be improved.
 This after all is the most important part of any project with respect to reproducible research.
-It is the actual execution of the experiment as opposed to the assembling of the apparatus or the figure rendering in a paper.
-In the simulation stage, assuming that we have a well developed code base and we are just investigating parameters (and maybe only tweaking the code), we are now ideally in a mode of working that is well defined and is tractable to event control and metadata capture.
+It forms the backbone of a research project, it is analogous to the execution of an experiment as opposed to the assembling of the apparatus or rendering of a figure in a laboratory notebook.
+Ideally, the simulation stage of a project is a mode of working that has a well defined workflow and a well developed code base that mostly involves changing input parameters (and maybe only tweaking the code slightly).
+Such a well defined mode of working is highly tractable to event control and metadata capture.

 ## Sumatra